 Boat tour on Lake Naivasha and walking safari on Crescent island

-Located only 100 km away from Nairobi and a popular spot for a day trip, the Lake Naivasha is a freshwater lake in the Nakuru county that lies at an altitude of 1890 meters.
-It is part of the Great Rift Valley and owes its name from the Maasai word “naiposha” meaning “rough water” due to the storms that can suddenly arise here.
+Located only 100 km away from Nairobi and a popular spot for a day trip, Lake Naivasha is a freshwater lake in Nakuru county that lies at 1890 meters.
+It is part of the Great Rift Valley and owes its name to the Maasai word “naiposha”, meaning “rough water” due to the storms that can suddenly arise here.
 Acacia woodlands swamps fringed by papyrus, forest, and spectacular geological features surround Lake Naivasha.

 With a surface area of 265,449 hectares, Lake Naivasha is also included in the “List of Wetlands of International Importance” (Ramsar sites) and boasts over 400 species of birds, like fish eagles, ospreys, lily-trotters, black crakes, and herons and last but not least a large community of hippos bathing in the water.
-Besides, it’s not unusual to see giraffe, impala, zebra and buffalo grazing in the areas surrounding the Lake.
+Besides, it’s not unusual to see giraffe, impala, zebra and buffalo grazing in the Lake areas.

 About Crescent Island

 Crescent Island is a private Wildlife Sanctuary on the eastern side of Lake Naivasha.
 The Island features more animals per acre than any other park in Kenya.
-Here you can enjoy a fantastic and easy guided walking safari (around 1 hour on a plan terrain) surrounded by a variety of animals including giraffe, zebra, Thompson’s and Grant’s gazelles, waterbuck, eland, and indeed many bird species.
-It’s also common to spot hippos bathing or to bask at the sun close to the island shores.
+Here you can enjoy a fantastic and easy guided walking safari (around 1 hour on a plan terrain) surrounded by various animals, including giraffe, zebra, Thompson’s and Grant’s gazelles, waterbuck, eland, and indeed many bird species.
+It’s also common to spot hippos bathing or basking in the sun close to the island’s shores.
 The Island is not fenced, and the animals are free to roan to and from the mainland.

 How to arrange the activities